 Patsy and her family have been regular campers at Mount Carmel for over 20 years.
 She loves the Lord and being able to share the Lord with others through Mount Carmel.

-A $100 non-refundable but transferrable deposit required to hold your room/cabin of choice, if available, for the 2019 Family Camping season.
+A $100 non-refundable but transferable deposit is required to hold your room/cabin of choice, if available, for the 2019 Family Camping season.

 Or call Shelli during business hours at (320) 846-2744 ext.
 5.